aiser-team/cabrnet/docs/manuals/cabrnet.md

 random.seed(seed)
 ```
 Additionally, CaBRNet use a pytorch feature called [torch.use_deterministic_algorithm](https://pytorch.org/docs/stable/generated/torch.use_deterministic_algorithms.html),
 which ensures reproducible results for a given hardware/software configuration.

-IMPORTANT NOTE: for compatibility reasons,
+**IMPORTANT NOTE**: for compatibility reasons,
 it might be necessary to manually set the `CUBLAS_WORKSPACE_CONFIG` environment variable before launching the CaBRNet
 main tool.
 ```bash